-- The engine coolant should be at the FULL COLD level, or within the COLD FILL or MIN / MAX range as listed on the engine coolant reservoir (depending upon application). - Refer to scheduled maintenance information for service interval schedules.
+- The engine coolant should be at the FULL COLD level or within the COLD FILL RANGE as listed on the engine coolant reservoir (depending upon application). - Refer to the scheduled maintenance information for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.